 - 1 tsp sesame seed oil

 - Chop the cabbage in 4 or 8 pieces length-wise.
-Leave the core in the centre to hold the leaves in place.
+Leave the core in the center to hold the leaves in place.

 - Place the cabbage in a bowl and sprinkle with the salt.
 Rub the salt into the cabbage until it starts to soften.

-- Add in the garlic, chilli and wakame.
+- Add in the garlic, chili, and wakame.
 Toss everything by hand, then pack the cabbage into a glass container for fermenting.
-This can either be a bowl, serving dish or jar.
+This can either be a bowl, serving dish, or jar.
 The only trick is that you need to be able to apply heavy weight to press the liquid out of the cabbage.
 See the section above for details on my DIY setup.